How to Sort Your LEGO Collection (5 Proven Methods)

 Your LEGO collection has grown beyond one storage bin—maybe beyond five.
 Every build becomes an excavation mission, digging through thousands of pieces for that one specific brick you know you have somewhere.
 There’s a better way.

-The right sorting system transforms chaotic brick piles into an organized workspace where you can find any piece in seconds.
+The right sorting LEGO system transforms chaotic brick piles into an organized workspace where you can find any piece in seconds.
 After years of trial and error (and watching my own collection grow from hundreds to tens of thousands of pieces), I’ve identified five sorting methods that actually work—each suited to different collection sizes and building styles.

 The 5 Proven LEGO Sorting Methods